-DTRA provides the historical research and radiation dose assessments as needed for claim evaluation by the departments of Veterans Affairs and Justice.
-DTRA does not handle personal inquiries from veterans and cannot initiate or adjudicate your claim; however, we are able to provide some assistance to those veterans that have a record problem identified on their previously filed claim; you can reach DTRA's NTPR office by phone (1-800-462-3683), email (email@example.com), or by mail (Defense Threat Reduction Agency, RD-NTSN/NTPR, John J. Kingman Road/Stop 6201, Fort Belvoir, VA, 22060).
+DTRA provides historical research and radiation dose assessments as needed for claim evaluations by the Department of Veterans Affairs and the Department of Justice.
+DTRA does not handle personal inquiries from veterans and cannot initiate or adjudicate your claim.
+However, we are able to provide some assistance to those veterans that have a record problem identified on their previously filed claim; you can reach DTRA's NTPR program using the information provided in the "Contact The NTPR Program" box below the quick links.

 Some of the documents below are quite long (900+ pages) and very large files (60+MB).
 They were split into parts in order to preserve the best quality possible for large, older typewriter-produced documents.